-2. Safety instruction label located on the bottom of the motor.
+2. Safety instruction label located on the front of the saw near the handwheel.

-3. Ripping safety label located on the back of the motor.
+3. Ripping safety label located on the motor.

 Fig. 9 Ripping Safety Label

 Putting Your Saw Together

 Your radial arm saw is easy to put together, however it will take time.
 Ask a friend to help, and follow these assembly instructions.
 It is important for your safety, and for the quality of your cuts, that the saw be put together with care.